eolementhe/guide/guide.md

 ![workflow-editor-ingest-destination-complete](images/workflow-editor-ingest-destination-complete.png)

 Here we redirect all the source files to the `origin` folder, which is in the `test` folder.
-And we redirect all the generated files to the `loudness` folder which is in the `test` folder.
+And we redirect all the generated files to the `loudness` folder which is also in the `test` folder.

 Result in the `File Library`: